taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 const store = createStore(reducer, initialState);
 ~~~~~~~~

 Now you can use the space horiztonally in your `initialState` object.
-It might grow at some point to the following:
+It might grow to the following at some point:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~